marq24/ha-tibber-graphapi/README.md

 - all handcrafted / reverse engineered by painstakingly analyzing the Tibber App and the Tibber API

 ## Setup / Installation

+Please check the prerequisites before starting with the installation of this integration.

 ### Step I: Install the integration